cansurmeli/cansurmeli.com/content/lncs/1 - RAID.md

 ### RAID 1
 - Designed for liability,
-- Clones everything in disk0 to disk1; therefore functions as a backup,
+- Clones everything in disk0 to disk1,
 - If one fails:
 	- the RAID controller will switch to the active one,
 	- when the faulty drive gets changed, the RAID controller will clone the data into the new drive.